alexeygrigorev/mlwiki.org/index.php/Evaluation_of_Binary_Classifiers.md

 ---
-title: "Evaluation of Binary Classifiers"
 layout: default
 permalink: /index.php/Evaluation_of_Binary_Classifiers
+tags:
+- classifiers
+- machine-learning
+- model-performance-evaluation
+title: Evaluation of Binary Classifiers
 ---

-# Evaluation of Binary Classifiers

 ## Evaluation of Binary Classifiers
 Evaluation is important:
 - models have to predict classes of new unlabeled data